dsg38/cbsd_scenarios/README.md

 ### Analyse sim survey

-**Script: `analysis/package_sim_survey/utils.R`**
+**Script: `analysis/package_sim_survey/utils_analysis_sim_survey.R`**

-This `utils.R` box module provides the functions to analyse different scenarios.
+This `utils_analysis_sim_survey.R` box module provides the functions to analyse different scenarios.

-TODO: Will likely refactor so the actual analysis script that uses these functions lives together with all scenario analysis code in some version controlled bit of e.g. results.
+The scripts that use these utils to analyse results live in the relevant `analysis/results/` folder i.e. with the specific scenario data.

 ## Infection rasters (arrival times in different polys)